ericmasiello/front-end-learning-guild/react-components-done-well/slides.md

 ### General best practices

-* KISS
+* Do one thing and do it well (Unix principle)
+* Have one component/responsibility per module
 * Prefer stateless functional components
-* Have one component/responsibility per module
-* Do one thing and do it well (Unix principle)
 * Think generic: avoid business logic
 * Add a `displayName` for debugging